esheldon/great3-config/README.md

         - works pretty well only for high s/n... how can this be consistent with 06?  somehow breaking the ring test?

+    - run-g302-rgc-15
+        - realized I needed to update the TF prior when not clipping!
+        - Maybe should try clipping to [-1,1.5] on failure of the CM fit, instead of [0,1]

+    - run-g302-rgc-16
+        - try to choose exp or dev, with prior

+    - run-g302-rgc-17
+        - same as 06 but using BA for g prior

 Exploring fracdev more